douglasraevan/covid19-indonesian-misinformation-tweet/README.md

-# COVID-19 Indonesian Misinformation Tweet
+# COVID-19 Indonesian Misinformation Tweets

 This is a repository to store an annotated dataset for COVID-19 Indonesian Misinformation Tweets.
 The tweet collection ranges from January 27, 2020 until February 7, 2021.